alibaba-research/ConceptGraph/README.md

 [![GitHub stars](https://img.shields.io/github/stars/alibaba-research/ConceptGraph?style=flat-square)](https://github.com/alibaba-research/ConceptGraph/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/alibaba-research/ConceptGraph?style=flat-square&color=blueviolet)](https://github.com/alibaba-research/ConceptGraph/network/members)

+This repository includes the data of the KDD 2021 paper [AliCG: Fine-grained and Evolvable Conceptual Graph Construction for Semantic Search at Alibaba](https://arxiv.org/pdf/2106.01686.pdf).

 ## Abstract

 Knowledge is important for text-related applications such as semantic search.
 Conceptual graphs, which is a particular type of Knowledge Graphs, plays an essential role in semantic search.
 Prior conceptual graph construction approaches typically extract high-frequent, coarse-grained, and time-invariant concepts from formal texts such as Wikipedia.
 In real applications, however, it is necessary to extract less-frequent, fine-grained, and time-varying conceptual knowledge and build taxonomy in an evolving manner.
 In this paper, we introduce an approach to implementing and deploying the conceptual graph at Alibaba.
 Specifically, We propose a framework called **AliCG** which is capable of a) extracting fine-grained concepts by a novel bootstrapping with alignment consensus approach, b) mining long-tail concepts with a novel low-resource phrase mining approach, c) updating the graph dynamically via a concept distribution estimation method based on implicit and explicit user behaviors.